JOHN DEERE TECH PROGRAM

 Q: What is included in tuition reimbursement?

 A: Student must begin school with a signed sponsorship agreement from Heritage Tractor.
-Once a student graduates with an associate degree, minimum 2.5 GPA and passes the performance review, they will be reimbursed for tuition and cost of books over their first 24 months on the job (1/24th per month).
+Once a student graduates with a minimum 2.5 GPA and passes the performance review, they will be reimbursed 100% tuition and cost of books over their first 24 months of full-time employment (1/24 th per month).
 The student must stay employed for the full 24 months to receive the full reimbursement.

 Q: What tools are included/needed?